 Phthalates have been found to disrupt the endocrine system.
 Several phthalate compounds have caused reduced sperm counts, testicular atrophy and structural abnormalities in the reproductive systems of male test animals, and some studies also link phthalates to liver cancer, according to the U.S. Center for Disease Control’s 2005 National Report on Human Exposure to Environmental Chemicals.

 Fragrances may contain all kinds of other nasty chemicals as well, but consumers have no idea what exact chemicals are in the ingredient merely listed as “fragrance” on the label of personal care and cleaning products because they are protected as trade secrets.
 GOOD has an excellent summary of the hazards in fragrances in the article, “10 Things You Should Know About Fragrance.”

 Sadly, fragrance is just one of the hazardous ingredients in our cosmetics and personal care products.
 (Some facial scrubs contain plastic beads!)
 According to Annie Leonard in her newest video, The Story of Cosmetics, less than 20% of the chemicals used in cosmetics have been tested for safety.
-Her new video is a very simple overview of the problems with personal care products, but her Take Action page lists some very helpful links.

 Check the Environmental Working Group’s Skin Deep Database to determine the safety of products you are considering buying.